+357 25 3136 91

 Can foreigners buy property in Cyprus?

-As of October 2024, the processing time for permission to buy property in Limassol is 4-6 weeks, while it takes a few months in Paphos.
+As of November 2024, the processing time for permission to buy property in Limassol is 30-45 days, while it takes 4-5 months in Paphos.
 For Larnaca, Nicosia, and Famagusta, allocating 1-2 months should be sufficient.

 Professionals you need to get in touch with